 pip install pbr==0.5.21

-Next, enter the following command to install a metapackage that includes the latest version of python-novaclient and the Rackspace extensions all in one go:
+Next, enter the following command to install a metapackage that includes the latest version of python-novaclient and the Rackspace extensions:

 The “rackspace-novaclient” is a metapackage that causes pip to install the client and all Rackspace extensions for the client.
-If you have any problems with the metapackage you can instead use pip to install the “python-novaclient” and “rackspace-auth-openstack” packages individually for basic operation.
+If you have any problems with the metapackage, use pip to install the “python-novaclient” and “rackspace-auth-openstack” packages individually.

-When the installs are done close the command window.
+When the installations finish, close the command window.

 If you’re using another python distribution (like the official python distribution), you can install the python setuptools package from pypi (if it isn’t included with the distribution), then use easy_install to install pip:

-From there you can follow the install instructions in the previous section.
+Then, follow the installation instructions in the preceding section.

-Now that the nova client is installed we just need to set up the environment variables that will allow it to connect to your Rackspace Cloud account.
+Now that the nova client is installed, set up the environment variables that allow it to connect to your Rackspace Cloud account.

-For most Windows versions you can set your environment variables through the “System” control panel.
+For most Windows versions, set your environment variables through the System Control Panel.

-If you have any trouble finding the System control panel you can also type “environment” into the Start Menu’s search field.
-You’ll get a link that lets you edit your environment variables.
-If given a choice between editing values for your user account or the system, choose the selection for your user account unless you know other users on your machine will need to be able to use the nova client.
+If you have any trouble finding the System Control Panel, type “environment” into the Start Menu’s search field.
+This action provides a link that lets you edit your environment variables.
+If given a choice between editing values for your user account or the system, choose the selection for your user account (unless you know other users on your machine will need to be able to use the nova client).

 |Variable name||Value type||Description|